ROCm/AMDMIGraphX/doc/src/reference/py.rst

     Fill argument of shape s with value.

-    :param shape s: Shape of argument to fill
+    :param shape s: Shape of argument to fill.
-    :param int value: Value to fill in the argument
+    :param int value: Value to fill in the argument.

     :rtype argument